DankMiner/BitcoinII-Core/README.md

 Functional and integration tests are located under [test/](test/) and can be run using the functional test runner from the configured build tree.

-BitcoinII modifies security-critical BitcoinII software.
+BitcoinII modifies security-critical Bitcoin software.
 Changes should be reviewed and tested carefully, particularly changes affecting validation, database handling, transaction policy, block storage, or wallet behavior.

-Upstream BitcoinII Core
+Upstream Bitcoin Core
 ---------------------

-BitcoinII is derived from the BitcoinII Core project:
+BitcoinII is derived from the Bitcoin Core project:

 https://bitcoincore.org

-BitcoinII Core source code is available at:
+Bitcoin Core source code is available at:

 https://github.com/bitcoin/bitcoin

-BitcoinII retains substantial BitcoinII Core code, documentation, testing infrastructure, and copyright attribution.
+BitcoinII retains substantial Bitcoin Core code, documentation, testing infrastructure, and copyright attribution.

 License